rebelstackio/pgfilter/README.md

 __NOTE__ For more information about `--buffer-length` and `--skip-overflow` check [Considerations section](#considerations)
 ## pgfilter-file

 A JSON file that you must define based on the tables and rows that you want to filter or transform.
 Keys represent table names and the subdocument represent the target columns on the table, each column must have a [filtering/transformation function](./docs/Functions.md) as value.
-The function determine what kind of filtering or transformation will be applied on the column.
+The function determine what kind of filtering or transformation will be applied to the column.

 ```json
 {